 22nd STREET SEWER AUGMENTATION

-This project consists of the installation of 5,485 LF of new 12-inch sanitary sewer.
-The selected stretch to be augmented is along 22nd Street from Alvernon Way, downstream end, to Swan Road, the upstream end.
-The existing adjacent sewer line is 10 inches in diameter vitrified clay pipe (VCP) between Alvernon Way and Swan Road.
+This project consisted of the installation of 5,485 LF of new 12-inch sanitary sewer.
+The selected stretch augmented was along 22nd Street from Alvernon Way, the downstream end, to Swan Road, the upstream end.
+The existing adjacent sewer line was 10 inches in diameter vitrified clay pipe (VCP) between Alvernon Way and Swan Road.

-The KE&G team identified the following key risk areas to address through the pre-construction phase of the project: traffic, utility coordination, and bypass routing.
-The team established relationships early on with the City of Tucson Department of Transportation (TDOT), Tucson Water and other utilities, and worked with Kaneen Communications to connect to area businesses and residents.
+KE&Gs team identified the following key risk areas to address through the pre-construction phase of the project: traffic, utility coordination, and bypass routing.
+The team established relationships early on with the City of Tucson Department of Transportation (TDOT), Tucson Water, and worked with Kaneen Communications to connect area businesses and residents.
 To minimize traffic, KE&G decided to complete the project while avoiding rush hour traffic.
 Crews worked 4-10 hour shifts starting after 7:00 PM and day crews worked 8 hours per day while avoiding rush hour.
 Utility coordination was key during the project.

 I-19/PIMA MINE ROAD